-A British lawmaker has failed in his efforts to block U.S.-based Christian evangelist Todd Bentley from returning to the U.K. in a healing ministry tour, which according to several reports and the minister's own words, has sometimes involved violence.
+A British lawmaker has failed in his efforts to block U.S.-based evangelist Todd Bentley from returning to the U.K. in a healing ministry tour, which according to several reports and the minister's own words, sometimes involves violence.

 The Daily Mail reports that Member of Parliament Malcolm Wicks said that Bentley's second visit "can do nothing but harm" when requesting to have the Canadian-born minister barred from entering the country.

-Bentely, who describes himself as a "healing evangelist, revivalist, and author," will be in Croydon in Surrey County Aug.
+Bentely, who describes himself as a "healing evangelist, revivalist, and author," will be in the Croydon in Surrey Aug.
 30-Sept.
-1 for three nights of "supernatural healing and impartation," according to a notice of the event, organized by the Glory Company and the evangelist's own Fresh Fire USA ministry.
+1 at the local conference center for three nights of "supernatural healing and impartation," according to notice of the event organized by The Glory Company and the evangelist's own Fresh Fire USA ministry.

-When asked by a Twitter user about the Daily Mail's report this week that claims he "'cures' cancer by kicking people in the face," Bentley responded: "This story is truly a huge media sensation.
+When asked by a Twitter user about the Daily Mail's report this week, Bentely responded: "This story is truly a huge media sensation.
 It is so wrong and the furthest thing from who we are and how we minister.
 Sad!"

-Further questioned by others concerned by the claims of violence, the minister, while calling the recent reports "misleading," acknowledged that he has kicked a cancer-stricken woman in the face.
+Further questioned by others concern about the claims of violence, the minister, while calling the recent reports "misleading," he acknowledged that he did kick a cancer-stricken woman in the face.
 He added however, that his Fresh Fire USA ministry no longer operates that way.

 "UK friends and partners.
 Please do not believe everything you read in the Media.
 It is a true misleading report.
 Hope to see you soon," Bentley wrote at one point.